 What You Should Consider

-1. Implement adequate planning and screening processes.
+1. Implement adequate planning and screening process.

 Though it’s unlikely, there is a chance that if you offer participants compensation, they may lie about their eligibility to get into the study.
 It’s easy for some to get tempted by the idea of receiving monetary compensation in exchange for a few hours of inconvenience.
 This potential danger can be addressed by asking specific questions that require detailed responses during the screening process.
 While online screening questionnaires are both efficient and practical, electronic forms make it easier for candidates to lie.
 Phone screening removes much of this risk.